 Plus Point: SEO friendly, thousands of themes and plugins are available for customization.

-While Tumblr provides you a platform for sharing blogs, WordPress lets you have your own full-fledged website.
-It is the most popular content management system: more than 80 million websites (including 33% of the top 10 million) are built on WordPress.
+While Tumblr offers a platform for sharing blogs, WordPress provides the tools to create a full-fledged website.
+As the most popular content management system, WordPress powers over 478 million websites, including 33% of the top 10 million.

 1. Medium